getify/You-Dont-Know-JS/types-grammar/ch4.md

 In fact, as mentioned earlier in the `ToBoolean()` discussion, some developers don't consider *any* invocation of `ToBoolean()` to be a coercion.
 But I think that's too much of a stretch.

 My take: `Boolean(..)` is the most preferable *explicit* coercion form.
 Further, I think `if` / `for` / `while` statements are *implicitly* coercing non-`boolean`s, but I'm OK with that.

+Since most developers, including famous names like Doug Crockford, also in practice use implicit (`boolean`) coercions in their `if`[^CrockfordIfs] and loop statements, I think we can say that at least *some forms* of *implicit* coercion are widely acceptable, regardless of the rhetoric to the contrary.

+### To Primitive

+// TODO

 ### To String